net-lisias-ksp/KAwX/README.md

 # KAwX
 Kerbal Aviator's Weapons Expansion.

-A beligerant companion for [KAX](https://github.com/net-lisias-ksp/KAX)!
+A belligerent companion for [KAX](https://github.com/net-lisias-ksp/KAX)!

 ## In a Hurry